DamienSco/Arcade-game/README.md

 # Arcade Game Project

 The classic arcade game or Frogger game is an Udacity project.
-Using  `Object-Oriented JavaScript`  and `Object contructor`enable an interactive experience while having fun.
+Using  `Object-Oriented JavaScript`  and `Object constructor`enable an interactive experience while having fun.

 ## Table of Contents